fwiwDev/dbf-vfpro/README.md

-# node-dbf
+# dbf-vfpro

 **This fork has been modified to work with Visual Foxpro and Integer values**

-This is an event-based dBase file parser for very efficiently reading data from \*.dbf files.
+This is an event-based dBase file parser for very efficiently reading data from Visual FoxPro \*.dbf files.

-Based on https://github.com/abstractvector/node-dbf but works without coffee and provide float type of numbers.
+Based on https://github.com/abstractvector/dbf-vfpro but works without coffee and provide float type of numbers.
 It also includes the ability to parse Integers, based on the specification for DBF files here: http://www.independent-software.com/dbase-dbf-dbt-file-format.html

 To get started, simply install the module using npm:

-    npm install fwiw/node-dbf
+    npm install fwiw/dbf-vfpro

 and then `require` it:

-    const Parser = require('fwiw/node-dbf');
+    const Parser = require('fwiw/dbf-vfpro');

 # Classes